Manuel Antonio Ay: Life

-Manuel Antonio Ay (1817-1847) was a Yucatec Maya military leader and revolutionary, and chief of the village of Chichimila.
+Ay was one of the most active organizers of the indigenous insurrection.
 In 1847, he met with Cecilio Chi, Jacinto Pat, and Bonifacio Novelo to plan the uprising that would become the Caste War.
 Reportedly, he stated that his goal was to have the white men driven from the Peninsula.
-He was discovered when a bartender found a suspicious letter he had left in his hat, and was arrested and soon afterwards executed on July 26th of the same year, under order of Miguel Barbachano, President of the Republic of Yucatán.
-His corpse was transferred to Chichimilá, where it was buried, just after being exhibited to warn the rebels.
+He was discovered when a bartender found a suspicious letter he had left in his hat signed by Chi.
+Once Colonel Eulogio Rosado, the Commandant of Valladolid, learned of the letter, he arrested Ay.
+Ay was put on trial from July 21 to 25 before he was sentenced to death by hanging.
+Rosado ordered his execution carried out in the plaza of the Santa Ana neighborhood of Valladolid on July 26.
+His corpse was transferred to Chichimilá, where it was covered and buried after being exhibited to warn the rebels.
+As a result of Ay's killing, Cecilio Chi and Jacinto Pat led an attack on the criollo residents of Tipich, beginning the Caste War.